Iskrone/restaurant-mq/README.md

 # restaurant-mq-try

-Simple restaurant order project to try on RabbitMQ, Spring and some other things
+Simple restaurant order project with RabbitMQ, Spring and some other things